|

 held a plurality of the population but did not constitute a majority.

-refused to answer the question about their religious affiliation.
+declined to answer the question about their religious affiliation.

 See the following documents and maps for more information.